How Mindfulness Changed My Life

 Even activities which don't seem particularly mindful, like thinking about the future and setting goals can still have an element of mindfulness, such as tuning into the feeling you get in your body when you decide on a goal.
 Does the idea of a particular goal feel exciting, inspiring and fun or is it already causing some anxiety, overwhelm or dread?

-Now, please don't read this list and think that the idea of bringing all this mindfulness into your life is going to be a great, big effort, which you don't have time for!
+Now, please don't read this Article and think that the idea of bringing all this mindfulness into your life is going to be a great, big effort, which you don't have time for!

 Most of these great things happened without me even noticing.
 I started my mindfulness practice with just a few simple techniques, such as tuning into my breath a few times a day and sitting down to drink a cup of tea, mindfully.